 Q: Like the rise of the Internet?

-That year, the Internet and the World Wide Web reached something of a critical mass.
+In 1995, the Internet and the World Wide Web reached something of a critical mass.
 They became household words.
 Not everyone was online in 1995.
 But by 1995, almost everyone had at least heard about the Internet and the Web.
 Everyone seemed to be paying some attention to the Internet.
 And at the end of the year, Newsweek magazine described 1995 as “the Year of the Internet.”
 It was a characterization that proved quite apt.

 It’s also interesting to note how several mainstays of the online world date their origins to 1995.